TylerTemp/SaintsField/README.md

 }
 ```

-It also support `enum` types.
+It also supports `enum` types.
 The syntax is like this:

 ```csharp
 using SaintsField;